siddsriv/CyRes/README.md

 # CyRes
-CyRes is a Scientific Research publication manager made for easy reference management and searching for papers in the University Database.
+CyRes is a Scientific Publication Manager - Made as a one stop platform for any researcher (especially at a particular university)
+Some functionalities:
+- Reference Management
+- My Publications (for a user)
+- Search for all papers in a university (Relational Database provided)